velo-vanier/documentation/README.md

   - [vv-api](https://github.com/velo-vanier/vv-api): The Laravel database API
     - You will need to [create a dockerhub account](https://hub.docker.com/)
       and [install docker](https://hub.docker.com/welcome).
+    - Note: Running Docker on Windows is quite difficult.
+The easiest way requires a Pro version of Windows with compatible Intel processor.
     - You also need to install composer:
     Ubuntu: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-composer-on-ubuntu-18-04
     MacOS: `brew install composer`